-When you bought it, you couldn’t imagine ever living anywhere else.
+When you bought a new home, you couldn’t imagine ever living anywhere else.
 But over time things change.
 This is part of the ebb and flow of life.
 While you have many fond memories that will last a lifetime from living there, it might be time to sit down with your real estate agent and discuss if it is really time to start looking for a new house.
 Here are seven signs you need a house in Broadview Heights.

 Family Is Growing